Fudan-iGEM/2024-wiki/src/human-practices.md

 </div>

-On May 4th, we hosted a project design exchange (Fudan-BIT-Tongji-ShanghaiTech Meeting) at Fudan University with BIT-China, ShanghaiTech-China, and Tongji-China.
+On May 4th, we hosted a project design exchange (Fudan-BIT-Tongji-ShanghaiTech Meeting) at our university with BIT-China, ShanghaiTech-China, and Tongji-China.
 To our surprise, BIT-China also focused on battery issues, though they approached electric vehicle battery recycling with entirely different strategies.
 While their work was not centered on pollution, through in-depth discussions, we gained new insights from an engineering perspective and realized that nickel, though significant in our project, is not the primary industrial concern in battery production and recycling.

 <br>